-- a.
-If the counselor's appearance will no longer be required, the subpoening party must notify FCS at their earliest opportunity. - b.
-If the counselor's appearance will still be required, but for a continued hearing date, a new subpoena will not be necessary if the subpoenaing party does both of the following: (1) contacts FCS, at their earliest opportunity, to determine the counselor's availability on the continued hearing date and time; and (2) immediately provides FCS written notice that the counselor's appearance is required on the new date and time. - 3.
-If at the time of the hearing, the FCS counselor is no longer an employee of the Superior Court, is on leave, or other circumstances prevent the Superior Court from producing the counselor as a witness in response to a subpoena, FCS will assign the case for another child custody recommending counseling session with a different counselor. - 4.
-Depositions.
-The court will not order depositions of counselors absent a showing of extraordinary good cause. - 5.
-FCS Files.
+a.
+If the counselor's appearance will no longer be required because the hearing has been taken off-calendar, the subpoenaing party must notify FCS at their earliest opportunity, b.
+If the counselor's appearance will still be required, but for a continued hearing date, a new subpoena will not be necessary if the subpoenaing party does both of the following: (1) contacts FCS, at their earliest opportunity, to determine the counselor's availability on the continued hearing date; and (2) immediately provides FCS written notice that the counselor's appearance is required on the new date and time.

+3. If at the time of the hearing, the FCS counselor is no longer an employee of Superior Court, is on leave, or other circumstances prevent the Superior Court from producing the counselor as a witness in response to a subpoena, FCS will assign the case for another child custody recommending counseling session with a different counselor.

+4. Depositions.
+The court will not order depositions of counselors absent a showing of extraordinary good cause.

+5. FCS Files.
 Certain privileges attach to FCS files.
 The court will not order the production of any FCS documents without a prior in-camera review.
-A party desiring an in-camera review must serve FCS with a subpoena duces tecum for the file/documents at least 15 calendar days before the trial or hearing.
-If an objection is received, the subpoenaing party must file an RFO compelling the in-camera review.
+A party desiring an in-camera review shall serve FCS with a subpoena duces tecum for the file/documents at least fifteen calendar days before the trial or hearing.
+If an objection is received, the subpoenaing party must file a request for order compelling the in-camera review.

 (Adopted 1/1/2005; Renum.
-1/1/2006; Rev. 1/1/2008; Renum. & Rev.1/1/2012; Rev. 1/1/2013; Rev. 1/1/2014; Rev. 1/1/2015; Rev. 1/1/2016; Rev. & Renum.
-1/1/2017; Rev. 1/1/2018)
+1/1/2006; Rev. 1/1/2008; Renum. & Rev.1/1/2012; Rev. 1/1/2013; Rev. 1/1/2014)

-Reserved for Future Use.
+Reserved for Future Use

 (Adopted 1/1/2005; Rev. & Renum.
 1/1/2006; Rev. 1/1/2007; Rev. & Renum.
 1/1/2008; Rev. 1/1/2009; Rev. 1/1/2010; Renum. & Rev. 1/1/2011; Rev. 1/1/2012; Rev. 1/1/2013; Del.
-1/1/2014; Renum.
-1/1/2017)
+1/1/2014)